 Daily NAV-watching wrecks your nerves and never checking lets a dead fund sit for years.
 The right cadence is quarterly, and a nag makes it real.

 Set this reminder on WhatsAppTo set a mutual fund portfolio review reminder on WhatsApp, text NagMeLater "Remind me every 3 months to review my mutual fund portfolio", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The sensible cadence for most long-term investors.